Estimated reading time: 13 minutes

 One of the ideas before patch testing was to try laser hair removal.

-She started about two years ago with laser hair removal and has since finished her legs, Brazillian and back (light hairs).
+She started about two years ago with laser hair removal and has since finished her legs, Brazillian, and back (light hairs).

 The results are excellent, and Mrs. CBB says she would have done it earlier if she could have.

-We estimate close to $8,000-$10,000 to be spent on laser hair removal, which is typical.
+We estimate to spend close to $8,000-$10,000 on laser hair removal, which is typical.

 Changes To Our Monthly Budget